 Of course.
 I provide you with a “check list” of typical moments through out a wedding day.
 There are also blank areas where you can write in your own specific things.
 That being said, the check list isn’t really needed.
 Through out the day I will take photos of all the important things.
 The check list is more for me to see what parts of the wedding day you find important.
 Knowing that should help me to take photos that better suit your needs.

 9. Should I look for locations to take our portraits in?

 If you have a specific location that you must have in your photo then let me know and I will incorporate it into the portraits.
 Otherwise if you like my photos it is best to leave it to me.
 I always arrive early and scout the area for locations that suit my style.

 10. Do you include engagement photo shoots with your packages?

-Of course.
-I offer free engagement photo shoots.
+For my Premium package I do.
+I highly recommend an engagement photo shoot.
 The primary reason for the photo shoot is to get to know the couple as we will be spending a large part of your wedding day together.
 The shoot allows me to go over your wedding day details face to face and to help ease nerves.
 And at the end of it you should get some nice photos too :)

 11. What areas do you cover, do you charge travel expenses?

 I cover all of Ireland and I do not charge for travel expenses.

 (Yes this question will throw a few photographers off as it is something we rarely hear)